craigjefferies/compass/next-steps/readme.md

 To address limitations in current Gen AI interfaces and the inability to set hyperparameters, the following improvements focus on structuring prompts to encourage more robust and consistent responses.

-## Prompt Structuring for Consistency
+## Prompt Structuring and Hyper-Parameters

 Since we cannot adjust settings like temperature, refining prompt structure can improve response quality.
 Include this in standard prompts to enhance clarity and factual accuracy: